Featured image for Claude Agent Skills: Complete Guide (2026)

 Think of Skills like creating a detailed onboarding guide for a new team member.
 Instead of explaining your processes, preferences, and tools every time, you document everything once.
 When the team member (Claude) encounters a relevant task, they reference that guide—loading only the sections they need.

 This is fundamentally different from prompt engineering or system prompts, which exist only within a single conversation and require you to repeat instructions each time.
+For advanced prompt optimization techniques, explore our guide on meta-prompting.

 Key Characteristics of Skills